-Philippians 4:13 is often understood to mean we can accomplish anything through Christ, but a look at context shows Paul saying we can endure all things through Christ who gives us strength we don’t have on our own.
+Philippians 4:13 is often understood to mean we can accomplish anything through Christ, but a look at the context shows Paul saying we can endure all things through Christ who gives us the strength we don’t have on our own.

-Whether it’s a broken marriage, failing health or something else, very few of us get out of this life without experiencing suffering in some form.
-So, the question of the ages: why does God allow it?
+Whether it’s a broken marriage, failing health, or something else, very few of us get out of this life without experiencing suffering in some form.
+So, the question of the ages is: why does God allow it?
 I’m no C.S.
 Lewis so I won’t even attempt an answer (his book The Problem of Pain is a great start).
 This much I do know: God hates suffering and evil, probably much more than we do: enough to enter into it, become intimately familiar with it, and put His son to death over it on our behalf.
 Two of my favorite quotes say this better than I ever could:

 “The only ultimate way to conquer evil is to let it be smothered within a willing, living, human being.
 When it is absorbed there, like blood in a sponge or a spear thrown into one’s heart, it loses its power and goes no further.” - Gale D. Webbe, The Night and Nothing